JolonB/Parkrun-Voronoi/README.md

 But I don't blame the 5K app developers for this, it's a lot of annoying maths to get it working correctly.
 In fact, my map probably isn't even perfect, but I guess it's a bit more accurate.

+You can also run this with your own dataset.
+Refer to [Example CSVs](#Example-CSVs) for more information.

 ## Running

 Set up virtual environment with: